ck37/safety-planning-app/README.md

 - **Privacy-Focused** - All data remains on the user's device
 - **Intuitive Interface** - Clean, accessible design optimized for crisis situations

+## 🚀 Future Development

+See our [Feature Wishlist](FEATURE_WISHLIST.md) for planned improvements and potential new features that could enhance the app's effectiveness in supporting mental health and suicide prevention.

 ## 🛠 Technical Stack

 - **Framework**: React Native with Expo SDK 53